dmbarbour/glas/docs/GlasDesign.md

 ### Number Units

 I like the idea of units for numbers, i.e. such that we know it's `3.0 Volts` instead of `3.0 kilograms`.
-But I haven't found a good way to represent this dynamically.
-Shadow types might be viable, statically, or perhaps some conventions for static computation of units.
+But I haven't found a nice way to represent this dynamically.
+Perhaps it could be supported via shadow types, or generally a concept of tagging numeric types with logical metadata via annotations, and also checking this metadata via annotations.